fatemehfathiii/java-data-structures/README.md

 **• why and when to use Maps?**

 <sub>Maps are perfect to use for key-value association mapping such as dictionaries.
 The maps are used to perform lookups by keys or when someone wants to retrieve and update elements by keys.
-Some common scenarios are as follows:
+Some common scenarios are as follows:<sub>

 <sub>* A map of error codes and their descriptions.<sub>

 <sub>* A map of zip codes and cities.<sub>

 <sub>* A map of managers and employees.
 Each manager (key) is associated with a list of employees (value) he manages.<sub>

 <sub>* A map of classes and students.
-Each class (key) is associated with a list of students (value).<sub><sub>
+Each class (key) is associated with a list of students (value).<sub>

 <sub>Since Map is an interface, objects cannot be created of the type map.
 We always need a class that extends this map in order to create an object.
 And also, after the introduction of Generics in Java 1.5, it is possible to restrict the type of object that can be stored in the Map.
 A Map cannot contain duplicate keys and each key can map to at most one value.
 Some implementations allow null key and null values like the HashMap and LinkedHashMap, but some do not like the TreeMap.